Scalable and General Whole-Body Control for Cross-Humanoid Locomotion: Experiments

-We evaluated \our on 7 distinct humanoid robot platforms in real-world environments to test its zero-shot generalization and whole-body control capabilities, as shown in Fig.~\ref{fig:teaser}.
+We evaluated \our on 7 distinct humanoid robot platforms in real-world environments to test its zero-shot generalization and sim to real performance, as shown in Fig.~\ref{fig:teaser}.
 Hardware specifications of each platform are listed in Table~\ref{tab:robot models}.
 Despite large variations in hardware design, physical properties, and kinematic topology, \our transfers reliably to all platforms and achieves a 100\% task success rate.
 These results are consistent with simulation.

+Due to the lack of external ground-truth systems (e.g., motion capture systems).
+We introduce a simplified evaluation protocol to quantify the embodiment sim-to-real gap.
+Specifically, we fix the commanded forward velocity to $v_x=0.6\;(m/s)$ over a duration of 10 seconds, and measure the average forward velocity tracking error $E_{\text{error}}$ in both simulation and the real-world settings.
+To ensure a consistent evaluation protocol across both domains, the average velocity is computed from the traveled distance over time in both simulation and real-world experiments, and the tracking error is defined accordingly.
+Each experiment is repeated five times, and the reported results are averaged across all trials.
+This protocol enables a fair and direct comparison between the two domains.

+The results (shown in the Tab.~\ref{tab:sim2real_gap}) reveal that while all platforms exhibit performance degradation in the real world, the magnitude of the relative gap-defined as $\frac{|E_{\text{real}}-E_{\text{sim}} |}{E_{\text{sim}}}$ -varies significantly.
+Notably, the Booster T1 and Unitree G1 demonstrate superior transferability with relatively small gaps.
+In contrast, full-size humanoid platforms such as Dobot Atom and Unitree H1-2 show more pronounced discrepancies, which we attribute to hardware factors such as larger gear reduction ratios and increased joint clearances.
+Interestingly, Fourier N1 and Agibot X2 also exhibit relatively large gaps despite having sizes comparable to Unitree G1, indicating that sim-to-real performance is influenced not only by robot scale but also by platform-specific actuation and mechanical characteristics.